mahyar-amiri/keras-visualizer/README.md

 ```

 * model: a Keras model instance.
-* filename: where to save the vizualization.
+* filename: where to save the visualization.
 * title: A title for the graph.
 * format: file format to save 'pdf', 'png'.
 * view: open file after process if True.